Proposed United States annexation of Santo Domingo: Abolitionists and annexation

-The prospect of annexing Santo Domingo was discussed not only among President Grant and official policy makers, but also among non state actors such as abolitionists.
-Within the context of Reconstruction and recent post Civil War emancipation, annexation on equal terms to the states of the U.S. and the promise of gaining one hundred and fifty thousand new black citizens, was seen as having great potential.
+The prospect of annexing Santo Domingo was discussed not only among Grant and official policy makers, but also among non-state actors such as abolitionists.
+Within the context of Reconstruction and recent post-Civil War emancipation, annexation on equal terms to the states of the US and the promise of gaining one hundred and fifty thousand new black citizens, was seen as having great potential.

 Despite this, annexation saw mixed views among black leadership.
-While P. B. S. Pinchback and Gerrit Smith argued that the move would split the Republican Party and that this was only the start of Grant’s plan to annex the whole island, other leaders, such as Frederick Douglass and Hiram R. Revels, supported annexation.
+While P. B. S. Pinchback and Gerrit Smith argued that the move would split the Republican Party and that this was only the start of Grant's plan to annex the whole island, other leaders, such as Frederick Douglass and Hiram R. Revels, supported annexation.

-Douglass supported the treaty in the hopes that it would improve poor economic and political conditions in Santo Domingo, and also believed that it would bring mutual benefits, giving Santo Domingo a stable government and providing the U.S. with rich territory.
-Despite opposition and the idea that annexation would make black people appear unfit for self government, he argued that Santo Domingo was too weak to survive independently and that the extension of the ideals of liberty and equality present in the U.S. would help the country progress.
-Revels saw the U.S. with a Christian duty to extend their institutions towards Santo Domingo.
+Douglass supported the treaty in the hopes that it would improve poor economic and political conditions in Santo Domingo, and also believed that it would bring mutual benefits, giving Santo Domingo a stable government and providing the US with rich territory.
+Despite opposition and the idea that annexation would make black people appear unfit for self government, he argued that Santo Domingo was too weak to survive independently and that the extension of the ideals of liberty and equality present in the US would help the country progress.
+Revels saw the US with a Christian duty to extend its institutions towards Santo Domingo.

 Abolitionist Samuel Howe was also a supporter of the treaty.
 Howe was a close friend of Sumner, and though both men were abolitionists, they were completely opposed on annexation, with Howe supporting it.
 Nicholas Guyatt argues that, along with Sumner, Howe was a key figure in Santo Domingo debates, but unlike his friend, supported the annexation.
 Despite this position and his supposed opposition to racial segregation, Howe made use of the same logic of race and climate that figures such as Sumner used in critiquing annexation.
-He insisted that different climates existed on the Santo Domingo side of the island compared to the Haiti side in order to gain support and also spent time trying to whiten Dominicans in comparison to their Haitian neighbours, in a bid to make annexation seem more favourable.
-Efforts were similarly made by Douglass, who was reported as saying the Dominicans were ‘a far superior people to the Haytians.’
+He insisted that different climates existed on the Santo Domingo side of the island compared to the Haiti side in order to gain support and also spent time trying to whiten Dominicans in comparison to their Haitian neighbors, in a bid to make annexation seem more favorable.
+Efforts were similarly made by Douglass, who was reported as saying the Dominicans were 'a far superior people to the Haytians.'